Join us for a round one of these Sundays!

 We were also listed as one of the country's happiest golf courses in 2015!

-9 a.m.
+Our regular tee-time is on Sunday at 9 a.m.
 PT, and members and their guests are required to sign in by 8:30 a.m. at the table inside the Sharp Park clubhouse.
 Some weeks, we start late due to other course events.
-Start times for each week can be found in the Schedule tab.

 Every month, we have at least one Special or Fun tournament (usually with a theme or fun game) and one Low-Net tournament.
 Our two majors are the Match Play Championship in June and the Club Championship in October.
 If you'd like to try us out one Sunday, contact us and we'll fit you in.